adhaghani/automatic-telegram-and-gform-script/README.md

 what feature can i add?
 ideally maybe add a variable to your gform data, like a boolean variable that check if the data has been send to a telegram channel or not, if not it will send that data. it may fix the duplication issue stated above.

+why i didn't do it then?
+i am currently busy with college and have been busy with my final year project. i might check on it, i might not.